Rose (2014 film)

-Rose is a 2014 Kannada romantic drama film starring Ajay Rao and Shravya.
-The film is directed by Sahana Murthy and produced by Tharun Shivappa.
+Rose is a 2014 Kannada romantic drama film starring Ajay Rao and Shravya Rao.
+The film is directed by Sahana Murthy and produced by Tarun Shivappa.
 The music for the film is composed by Anoop Seelin.
 The film is set for a simultaneous release in India and Australia on 4 July 2014.
+The story is about a man who takes blame for the crime which was not committed by him but once out of prison, has to face the wrath of a gangster with whom he had crossed swords while in jail.